fastschema/fastschema/README.md

 ./tests/test.sh ./schema
 ```

+## Known Issues

+### Rename M2M field

+Rename M2M field is depend on the column rename.
+Fastschema migrations is built on top of the Ent migrations.
+Ent use ariga.io/atlast and it cause error with sqlite (ariga.io/atlas@v0.21.1/sql/sqlite/migrate.go.modifyTable).

+Currently, Atlas sqlite driver need to perform copyRows to a temporary table.
+But it use the `new` column name to copy the rows.
+This column is not existed in the table, because it's not renamed yet.
+This will cause the error: `SQL logic error: no such column:`.

+The problem seem to be fixed in this PR: https://github.com/ariga/atlas/pull/2672

 ## Dependencies

 FastSchema is built using the Go programming language and leverages a number of open-source libraries to provide its core functionality.
 Some of the key dependencies include: